Occupations in the sewing sector

 There is currently no certification required in Ontario to work in sewing.

-At present, there do not appear to be any occupation-specific language programs in the GTA for sewing, nor are there any formal apprenticeship programs.
+At present, there are only occasional, occupation-specific programs in the GTA for sewing, while there are there no formal apprenticeship programs.

-There was one entry-level program in central Toronto for Syrian refugee women, called Darzee, which was organized by Mes Amis.
+There was an entry-level program in central Toronto for Syrian refugee women, called Darzee, which was organized by Mes Amis.
 This program helped “develop and hone sewing skills with the immediate objective of marketing this skill to the community at large as a means of earning income.”
-However, that program is not operating in 2018.
+However, that program has been inactive since 2017.

 Job market outlook